Yomguithereal/special-agent/README.md

 ## Usage

-`special-agent` lets you query its data through tags which are the same that the one produced by the [ua-parser-js](https://www.npmjs.com/package/ua-parser-js) lib plus the following ones:
+`special-agent` lets you query its data through tags which are the same that the one produced by the [ua-parser-js](https://www.npmjs.com/package/ua-parser-js) lib (lowercased and trimmed) plus the following ones:

 ```
 legacy modern desktop bot downloader feed-reader search library